Pokemen/league-of-legends-Swarm-bot/README.md

+# league-of-legends-Swarm-bot
 ## Project Overview 🚀
 This is an automation script for the Endless Rave mode in League of Legends.
-The script utilizes Python, LCU API, and OpenCV technologies to automatically loop the game and use template matching to identify and select required weapons and upgrade options, aimed at helping players save time and increase game efficiency.
+The script uses Python, LCU API, and OpenCV technologies to automatically loop the game and use template matching to identify and select required weapons and upgrade options, aimed at helping players save time and increase game efficiency.

 ## Features ✨
 1. 🔄 Automatically loops the League of Legends Endless Rave mode